xdividr/dreamcloud-docs/styleguide.rst

 | Data 4   |       Data 5        |
 +----------+---------------------+

-The final way is easiest to manage but hardest to visualize before built to html.
+The final way is the easiest to manage but hardest to visualize before built to HTML.

 .. code::